 Manchester Aquatics Center

 Manchester BMX Track

 Regional Tennis Center

 With hundreds of restaurants, there is a wide range of quality, modern British and international cuisine for you to experience while living in Manchester.

 From fine dining in Spinningfields to street food at The Maker’s Market, you’ll find options to suit your mood and budget.
 Deansgate offers everything from tapas to traditional British food, while the cafés of the Northern Quarter are a favourite with locals.

 Manchester’s Chinatown is the second largest in Britain and has many Asian restaurants and supermarkets.
 There are also many restaurants and shops in Rusholme, offering South Asian and Middle Eastern cuisine and produce.

 The best part?
-INTO Manchester’s city centre location means you’ll never be far from your next great meal.
+Manchester’s city center location means you’ll never be far from your next great meal.